 The Japanese Whale Research Program under Special Permit (JARPA) was started in 1987/88 under a special permit issued by the Government of Japan based on the Article VIII of the International Convention for the Regulation of Whaling (ICRW).
-JARPA is a long-term research program and will be completed at the 2004/05 season.
+JARPA was a long-term research program and was completed at the 2004/05 austral summer season.

-Two pillars of objectives were created for the JARPA project in 1987 (Government of Japan, 1987a), and they have evolved since then.
+Two pillars of objectives were created for the JARPA project in 1987 (Government of Japan, 1987a), and they had evolved since then.
 The development of these objectives was described by Ohsumi (1997).
 This paper review briefly the objectives of JARPA project based mainly on Ohsumi (1997).

 At the midpoint of the JARPA, the IWC Scientific Committee (SC) held a workshop to review data and results from JARPA in May 1997 (IWC, 1998a).
 During the 1997 SC Meeting, results of the workshop were discussed and several tasks were identified to address outstanding issues (IWC, 1998b).
-An update of these tasks is briefly made in this paper.
+Furthermore in 2006 the SC made some additional requests regarding JARPA survey design and abundance estimation of both Antarctic minke and humpack whales (IWC, 2006).
+Progresses on these tasks are reported in this paper.